Formosos/xen-wallet/README.md

 1. Deploy: `npx hardhat run scripts/deploy.ts --network goerli`

 The deploy script performes the following actions:

 1. Deploys all the needed contracts (including a new instance of XENCrypto)
 1. Verifies all of the deployed contracts in Etherscan
 1. Writes the contract addresses [here](contract_addresses.md).
 This file therefore contains the latest Goerli deployment addresses

-## Frontend

-`frontend` contains the code for a ReactJs app that interacts with the `XENWallet` contract.
-Mints and stakes are derived from the original `XENCrypto` contract.
-The corresponding proxy addresses can be found through `addressResolver` in the `XENWallet` contract.
-For convenience you may call `getActiveWallets(...)`.

-TODO
+### Generate reward multiplier lookup table

+To generate the lookup table of cumulative weekly reward multipliers run `npm run precalc`.
+The generated text file (`precalculateRates.txt`) is then directly used inside the main `XENWalletManager.sol` contract.